 Large gatherings: All large gatherings over 250 people will be canceled statewide effective immediately for four weeks.
-A gathering is defined as any event in a space in which appropriate social distancing of a minimum of three feet cannot be maintained.
+A gathering is defined as any event in a space in which appropriate physical distancing of a minimum of three feet cannot be maintained.

 Schools: In addition to previous guidance issued on March 8, 2020 to keep schools open, all non-essential school-associated gatherings and group activities should be canceled — such as group parent meetings, field trips, and competitions.